 According to Marine Bochot, Head of Group Credit Underwriting at Allianz Trade, identifying Covid-sensitive customers can be complex as it often involves piecing together a jigsaw of factors, which combine to heighten the risk of business insolvency.

-“In fact, many businesses in sectors that rely on physical exchange and social interactions for goods and services have been hit first by the Covid crisis.
-So they have experienced more intensely the need to quickly adapt their operational models and cost structure.
-Companies that lack this agility are more exposed to business insolvency and a potential domino effect in the supply chain.”
+“In fact, all businesses in sectors that rely on physical exchange and physical interaction have experienced the need to quickly and dramatically evolve their operational models and cost structure.
+Companies that lack this flexibility and agility are particularly vulnerable to business insolvency and then potentially to the domino effect.”

 The passenger airline industry is a prime example of this.
 The airlines with the agility and flexibility to convert or reinforce part of their traffic from passenger to cargo have performed much better during the pandemic.